pennersr/django-allauth/docs/providers.rst

 REGION:
     Either ``apac``, ``cn``, ``eu``, ``kr``, ``sea``, ``tw`` or ``us``

-    Sets the default region to use, can be overriden using query parameters in the URL, for example: ``?region=eu``.
+    Sets the default region to use, can be overridden using query parameters in the URL, for example: ``?region=eu``.
 Defaults to ``us``.

 Bitbucket